CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 * Furthermore, the outsourcing service provider should take part in regular voting rounds on the following points:

-+ Exchange of information (eg personnel news, organizational regulations, changes to the law, planned projects, planned tests and system changes that can lead to impairment of service quality)
++ Exchange of information (eg personnel news, organizational regulations, changes to the law, planned projects, planned tests and system changes that may affect the quality of service)
 + Information about security risks and dealing with them
 + Problem identification and analysis
 + Mutual feedback and the identification of potential for improvement (to motivate employees, particularly positive examples of successful cooperation can be presented)